threecrowco/laravel-preset/README.md

-# 🚀 Adam Wathan's Laravel Frontend Preset
+# Tailwind CSS Frontend Preset for Laravel 6

-A Laravel frontend preset that scaffolds out new applications just the way I like 'em 👌🏻
+### Modifed from Adam Wathan's badass preset

 What it includes: